Alexis Clairaut: Mathematical astronomy

 The question of the apsides was a heated debate topic in Europe.
 Along with Clairaut, there were two other mathematicians who were racing to provide the first explanation for the three body problem; Leonhard Euler and Jean le Rond d'Alembert.
-Euler and d'Alembert were arguing against the use of Newtonian laws to solve the three body problem.
+Euler and d'Alembert were arguing against the use of Newtonian laws to solve the three-body problem.
 Euler in particular believed that the inverse square law needed revision to accurately calculate the apsides of the Moon.

 Despite the hectic competition to come up with the correct solution, Clairaut obtained an ingenious approximate solution of the problem of the three bodies.
 In 1750 he gained the prize of the St Petersburg Academy for his essay Théorie de la lune; the team made up of Clairaut, Jérome Lalande and Nicole Reine Lepaute successfully computed the date of the 1759 return of Halley's comet.
 The Théorie de la lune is strictly Newtonian in character.
 This contains the explanation of the motion of the apsis.
 It occurred to him to carry the approximation to the third order, and he thereupon found that the result was in accordance with the observations.
 This was followed in 1754 by some lunar tables, which he computed using a form of the discrete Fourier transform.

 The newfound solution to the problem of three bodies ended up meaning more than proving Newton's laws correct.
 The unravelling of the problem of three bodies also had practical importance.
 It allowed sailors to determine the longitudinal direction of their ships, which was crucial not only in sailing to a location, but finding their way home as well.
 This held economic implications as well, because sailors were able to more easily find destinations of trade based on the longitudinal measures.

+In the same work, Clairaut introduced for the first time the theory of potentials, known by that name since the 1828 essay of George Green.

 Clairaut subsequently wrote various papers on the orbit of the Moon, and on the motion of comets as affected by the perturbation of the planets, particularly on the path of Halley's comet.
 He also used applied mathematics to study Venus, taking accurate measurements of the planet's size and distance from the Earth.
 This was the first precise reckoning of the planet's size.

+Clairaut used his own contributions to celestial mechanics and astronomy to assist Émilie du Châtelet in her translation and commentary of Newton's Principia.